Troubleshooting – Empowering Customers

 What if Troubleshooting Doesn’t Resolve the Issue?

 Sometimes, even with troubleshooting, the issue cannot be readily identified and resolved.
 When this happens, Winchester and the Technology Solutions Group gather as much information and data as possible and then reach out to other members of the Muncie Power team for support to help come up with a solution.
-With the help of Muncie Power ’s customer service team, product managers and engineering team, Winchester and the team are then able to determine a solution from the information and data.
+With the help of Muncie Power’s customer service team, product managers, and engineering team, Winchester and the team are then able to determine a solution from the information and data.

 These instances don’t stop Winchester or the team from doing everything they can to help the customer identify the issue – even when all Muncie Power’s products are found to be functioning properly.

 For example, one time he was helping a customer who had a system configured to disengage the power take-off during certain conditions.
 This way if they broke a line or lost oil, the PTO would shut off and subsequently the pump as well so that it wasn’t pumping oil out onto the ground or overheating the system – as Winchester explained.
-But after the PTO shutoff module was installed, the customer reported the power take-off would randomly shut off during operation.
+However after the PTO shutoff module was installed, the customer reported the power take-off would randomly shut off during operation.

 Working with the customer in person, he went through the process of checking and diagnosing the system and its circuits.
 According to Winchester – by doing this, they found that there was no issue with the PTO and system.